 Owners with indoor Maine Coon cats often cat-proof their gardens so that their treasured cats can roam freely within the safety of their garden.

 Cat proofing is a great way to encourage indoor Maine Coons to exercise outdoors, but will require owners to purchase mechanisms such as this from Amazon, to prevent their cats from escaping:

 Best Maine Coon Cat Toys

 Cat toys are a great way to encourage Maine Coons to exercise more regularly.
 I have found the following cat toys to be particularly effective:

 - Catnip Fish: This is our Maine Coons favorite toy of all time!
 He prances around our home on most days, playing with his fish.
 I purchased it from Amazon (click link), and it has been a great value for money.
 Here’s a short video of him playing with his fish!

 - Selection of cat toys: This selection of 10 cat toys is a great value bundle of fun for your Maine Coon (available on Amazon).
 There are so many cat toys for your Maine Coon to enjoy, that it would be unlikely that your cat does not love this set.

-- Cat Circuit: This fab cat toy really encourages your Maine Coon to develop and practice their hunting skills.
+- Cat Circuit: This fab cat toy really encourages your Maine Coon to develop and practice its hunting skills.
 I couldn’t believe how cheap it was being sold on Amazon when I just checked, so don’t miss out on this incredible deal.

 - Cat Roller: I love this great value cat toy on Amazon because it can provide hours of entertainment for your curious playful Maine Coon!
 Our cat can be pretty rough with his cat toys, but this toy has stood the test of time.
 Highly recommended.